 Your indirect competitors would be companies that sell fashion products, such as clothing, accessories, and makeup.
 You would want to study these companies to see what trends they're following, what their target audience is, and how they're marketing their products.

 For example, you might find that accessories companies are growing quickly by capitilizing on influencer marketing.
 If you share a target audience with them, you could adopt the same marketing strategy for your products.
+Using a free video editor, you can easily create engaging content to share on social media platforms, boosting your brand's visibility and appeal.

 By conducting this UX/UI competitor analysis, you would be able to identify the strengths and weaknesses of your competition, as well as opportunities for your own product or service.